ufcg-lsd/arrebol/deploy/README.md

 # Deploying the Arrebol Service

 The Arrebol service could be deployed as a docker container from a [arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
-Most of the required dependencies to run Arrebol are kept in the own [Arrebol docker image](https://hub.docker.com/repository/docker/ufcglsd/arrebol).
+Most of the required dependencies to run Arrebol are kept in the own image.
 The only exception is the Docker Engine.
 To install it, in an apt-based environmnet, please run the `setup.sh` script as follow:

   ```
   sudo bash setup.sh